 HVACR Commercial Studies and Development

 Interested in launching or expanding your career in the in-demand industry of commercial climate control?
-Take advantage of Auburn Career Center’s Heating, Ventilation, Air Conditioning and Refrigeration (HVACR) Commercial Studies and Development program on the campus of Lake Erie College.
+Take advantage of Lake Erie College's Heating, Ventilation, Air Conditioning and Refrigeration (HVACR) Commercial Studies and Development program.
 This new program addresses a need in the workforce by properly training individuals in commercial HVACR maintenance.

 With convenient evening classes, the HVACR program can be completed in as little as one year through four unique course modules.
 As a student in the program, you’ll benefit from real-world experience - Lake Erie College’s campus offers a perfect lab with a variety of HVACR systems and equipment.
 This program will prep you for HVAC jobs in any setting, but is geared toward buildings and facilities in a commercial sector.
 Completion of this program qualifies you to be employed in any commercial facility.

 - Electrical theory and safety

 - Theory of Heat

 - Low Pressure Boilers

 Classes meet three times a week on Monday, Tuesday and Wednesday from 6:00 -10:00 p.m. and each module is twelve weeks long.
 Applications are processed on a rolling basis.
 Price of the full program pricing is $14,700.
 (Tuition includes all tools and supplies; students will be billed each semester.)